Op-Ed is journalism shorthand for Opinion or Editorial piece.

 In some publications (e.g. smaller community newspapers, student newspapers like the Royal Purple), virtually anybody can submit an opinion piece and be almost guaranteed publication.
 In others (e.g. larger newspapers, specialized trade journals or magazines), the editors are more discerning and are more likely to reject pieces that they feel will not interest their particular readership.

-Some examples of student editorials from another SCM class:
+Some examples of student editorials from previous ITSCM 456 students and another SCM class:

 Op-eds use a very different writing style than your previous academic papers!

 You will need to explore a variety of possible outlets.
 More specific to your area of interest = more likely the publisher will accept it.